SotaSuzuki/percel-with-vue-demo/README.md

-# Percel with Vue Demo
+# Parcel with Vue Demo

 - with Vue Single File Component